Create a Vocabulary Assignment

 After creating an assignment, you can also navigate to the Classrooms page, click into the class for which you made the assignment, and then click on the ellipsis to the right of the assignment.
 A small menu will appear where you can click "Share assignment link".

 You can then either share the link on Remind or click the "Copy link" button to copy the link and then paste that link into an email, messaging app, or LMS (Google Classroom, Moodle, Blackboard, Canvas, etc.).
-Students will then need to click that link to access the assignment.
+Once the start date and time have passed, students will need to click that link to access the assignment.

 You can also tell students that there is a new assignment in SpanishDict and instruct them to log into their SpanishDict accounts, click "Classrooms" at the top of the page, click on their class, and then click on the title of the assignment to open it.